- You are applying for your first U.S. passport or

 Yes, US Passport Agency will return the original documents (e.g. court documents, marriage certificate, birth certificate, certificate of naturalization, previously issued and expired US passport) submitted with your application.

 Yes, it is a requirement of the US Department of State.
 Section 22 U.S.C.
-2714a and 22 C.F.R 51.60(f) requires you to provide your Social Security number, if you have one, when you apply for a U.S. passport or renewal of a U.S. passport.
+2714a and 22 C.F.R 51.60(f) requires you to provide your Social Security number, if you have one, when you apply for or renew a U.S. passport.

 If you fail to provide the information, you will encounter a delay in processing and/or denial of your passport application.